Diego Milito: Real Zaragoza

 Milito scored four goals in the first semi-final of the 2006 Copa del Rey to beat Real Madrid 6–1.
 He finished the season as Zaragoza's top scorer with 16 goals in the first division.

 Milito was one of the top scorers in the 2006–07 La Liga season.
 He scored 23 goals, two fewer than league top goalscorer Ruud van Nistelrooy and three behind European Golden Boot winner Francesco Totti.

 In November 2006, it was reported Zaragoza decided to buy him outright after his two-year loan was set to expire.

-Milito became the club captain at Zaragoza, taking over this role from brother Gabriel, who departed for FC Barcelona in 2007.
+Milito became the club captain at Zaragoza, taking over this role from brother Gabriel, who departed for Barcelona in 2007.
 His contract was extended in August 2007 with a buy-out clause of €100 million.
 His goals helped Zaragoza to a sixth-place finish in the league.
 As of January 2008, Milito averaged higher than a goal every two games for Zaragoza, a statistic he also achieved with Genoa.
 In total, he managed 61 goals during his three seasons with Zaragoza.